 monika

-You can specify a path to a YAML configuration file with -c
+Otherwise, you can also specify a path to a YAML configuration file with -c

-flag if you didn't rename your configuration file as monika.yml, as follows
+flag if you didn't rename your configuration file as monika.yml:

 monika -c <path_to_configuration_file>